idsudd/shiaaa/README.md

 1. **Prepare your audio**: drop files into the configured folder (default: `audio/`) and, if needed, add a `metadata.json` with extra context.
 2. **Run it locally**: install dependencies with `pip install -r requirements.txt` and launch `python main.py` to serve the app at `http://localhost:5001`.
-3. **Draft with Whisper**: use the included scripts to generate initial transcriptions before asking the community for help.
+3. **Draft with Whisper & segments**: use the included scripts (for example `segments_audios.py`) to generate initial transcriptions and pre-split your audio into timestamped segments that keep their original timing.
 4. **Deploy and share**: deploy the app using your preferred platform (see [deployment options](https://github.com/AnswerDotAI/fh-deploy)) and share the link so your collaborators can correct and approve clips from anywhere.

 The tool keeps track of every contribution, renders waveforms with WaveSurfer.js, and focuses on being simple so anyone can jump in and improve the transcripts.
+In a typical setup, `segments_audios.py` is used once to populate the database with short, machine-transcribed audio segments, and the web UI is then used by the community to correct both the text and the segment boundaries.

 ## Installation